Atletico Madrid to confirm Dembele arrival, says Simeone

 Atleti will reportedly be able to secure Dembele for a €35million fee should the former France Under-21 international impress on loan before the end of the season.

-Simeone was asked about Dembele after his side's 2-0 LaLiga victory over Sevilla in the Spanish capital.
+Simeone was asked about Dembele following Tuesday's 2-0 LaLiga victory over Sevilla in the Spanish capital.

-"It is very advanced," Simeone said of a Dembele deal.
+"It is very advanced," Atletico head coach Simeone said post-match.
 "We are going to confirm it."

-Atletico extended its lead atop LaLiga to four points thanks to goals from Angel Correa and Saul Niguez against visiting Sevilla.
+Atletico extended their lead atop LaLiga to four points thanks to goals from Angel Correa and Saul Niguez against visiting Sevilla.

 Correa broke the deadlock in the 17th minute before Atletico team-mate Saul put the result beyond doubt with 14 minutes remaining.

-Of Correa's goals for Atleti, 19 out of 39 across all competitions have been the opening goal of a match.
+Of Correa's goals for Atletico, 19 out of 39 across all competitions have been the opening goal of a match, per Opta.

-Atleti is also one of the two teams with the most clean sheets in the top five European leagues this season (11 in 16 fixtures) – level with Ligue 1 champion Paris Saint-Germain.
+Atletico, meanwhile, are one of the two teams with the most clean sheets in the top five European leagues this season (11 in 16 fixtures) – level with Ligue 1 champions Paris Saint-Germain.

 On Saul, who has only started seven of 13 LaLiga games this term, Simeone said: "Like everything in life, the first one who has to want to get out of the difficulty is oneself and Saul loves it.